 This is a charge card, and you cannot carry a balance forward without permission.

-On this card, the sign-up bonus is available to new cardmembers only.
+On this card, the welcome bonus is available to new cardmembers only.
 Once you meet the minimum requirements, your bonus points should appear in your account within 4-6 weeks.

 Don’t risk missing out on your 5x points.
-Make sure merchants are properly coded for purchases at U.S. gas stations, drugstores, and supermarkets ahead of time.
+Make sure merchants are properly coded for purchases at U.S. gas stations, U.S. restaurants, and U.S. supermarkets ahead of time.

 As you have probably gathered by reading this review, the program can be somewhat confusing.
 In addition to signing up for all of the benefits we discussed, always confirm that you’re receiving the maximum points for your stay.